yinuoyang/CHero/README.md

                      Reduce the width of columns, and change the font size?

+        Bonus:
+            1.Customized drop down

+            2.Page pagnation

 Data layer:

-	Store State ->
+	Store State

+        table:
-		1.allOrders : array (contains the data from api)
+            1.tableData : array (contains the data from api)

-		2.allVendors: [string] ( Generated when receive the api returned data.
+            2.total: [string] ( Generated when receive the api returned data.
 Used by filter component)

-		3.filter: [string] ( empty at start, used by filter component)
+            3.limit: [string] ( empty at start, used by filter component)

+            4. offset
+        filter:
+            1. shownTableData (initially copy from tableData, changed by dispatch keyword supplier filter, reset change it back to all data.)

 	    *also all the supplier loaded to filter when loaded asynchronously

-	Store Dispatch:
+	Store reducer:

-		getFilterData(payload: supplier name/s? )
+		getTableData(payload: supplier name/s? )

+     Reset supperlier filter:

+        ResetData(),

+        ChangeFilter(),

 Unit test: